F4doraOfDoom/doku.py/README.md

 # doku.py
 # This is a 3*3 Sudoku solving Python program, enabled by Big Data and AI (Totally not backtracking and recursion)

-The file doku.py was written by F4dora_0f_d00m.
+**The file doku.py was written by F4dora_0f_d00m.
-If you want access to make changes to this repository, ask questiosn or give any sort of feedback, be free to contact me.
+If you want access to make changes to this repository, ask questiosn or give any sort of feedback, be free to contact me.**

-This Python file is free for all to use.
-If you find it useful somehow, be sure to tell me.
+**This Python file is free for all to use.
+If you find it useful somehow, be sure to tell me**

 ### User's Guide